PCS to Vicenza Q&A

 I’ve heard the houses are smaller, will my furniture fit?

 If you’re looking for an apartment in the center, be mindful of the doorways into the building.
 Sometimes they are very small.
 Ask if there’s another entrance and if there’s an elevator (how small is it?).
 Is there a cellar (storage area)?

 If you’re looking at stand alone or townhouses outside of the city center, you will have many options.

 What’s the best way to find a home, if staying off base?

 In your briefing and information guides you’ll be informed that housing will assist you in finding a house.
 However, we used a realtor.
-We did have to pay the realtor fees and requested reimbursement.
-The realtor fees are the first month’s rent and you may be required to pay the taxes.
+We did have to pay the realtor fee and requested reimbursement.
+The realtor’s fee is the first month’s rent and you may be required to pay the taxes.
 The realtor can confirm.

-I have posted a good bit of information about our experience here: Our PCS Story.
+I have posted a good bit of information about our house searching experience here: Our PCS Story.